-Figure 11: Identified lane A red line represents a line on the left, a blue line represents a line on the right.
+A red line represents a line on the left, a blue line represents a line on the right.
 A decision tree is then used to select the heading given the possible combinations of lines as seen in Figure 8.
 A yellow line is then displayed in the image to represent this desired heading.
 For example, if two lines are detected, the heading should be between them.
 If only one line is detected, then the heading will be a few feet left or right of this line as appropriate to stay within the course.
 In addition, this algorithm works for both solid and dashed lines.

-Pothole and Ramp Detection The next stage in the vision processing is to identify the potholes and the ramp in the image.
+5.3.3 Pothole and Ramp Detection

+The next stage in the vision processing is to identify the potholes and the ramp in the image.
 In both cases, the algorithm checks the image for a particular shape of a set area: a circle or a rectangle.
-If the circle criteria is met, the algorithm will identify this as a pothole; whereas, if a rectangle criteria is met, the algorithm will identify this as a ramp.
+If the circle criteria are met, the algorithm will identify this as a pothole; whereas, if a rectangle criterion is met, the algorithm will identify this as a ramp.
 When the ramp is detected, its entire visual appearance shines as bright as the surrounding lines due to its high spectral reflection.
 The ramp problem is solved by generating a blank strip down the center and using the edges of the ramp as a pseudo-lane.
 The pothole information is then passed to the Obstacle Avoidance algorithm to ensure the pothole is treated as an obstacle.
-Goal Selection and Path Generation The trajectory planner is responsible for generating an appropriate heading for DAISI to follow based on all the information fed to it from the active algorithms.
-It is made up of two parts: the desired heading and the desired goal.
-The heading is selected based on available algorithm data from the software subsystem hierarchy seen in Figure 12.
-The desired path goal uses a reverse priority order: waypoint navigation, lane heading, and then obstacle avoidance from the Advanced VFH.
-The goal heading is the next desired waypoint.
-The desired heading is the desired outcome from the algorithm.